dfloss/HorizonManagement/README.md

 # Quick Start
 . <ModuleFolder>\install.ps1
-Import-Module HorizonManagement
+Import-Module HorizonManagement/s/s
-Connect-HvServerList -Server 'myserver.company.com'
+Connect-HvServerList -Server 'myserver.company.com'/s/s
-Get-DesktopPool -Name 'My Pool'
+Get-DesktopPool -Name 'My Pool'/s/s

 # AutoCompletion and Current Server
 Almost all of the parameters in this module should autocomplete based on the "Current" HV server, which can be changed with the Set-CurrentHVServer cmdlet